-The work of the Center for Health Education & Wellness is grounded in the social ecological model of public health.
+The work of the Center for Health Education & Wellness is grounded in the social ecological model.

 Environmental management strives to address a broad array of factors that influence individual health decisions and behaviors at the institutional, community, group, individual, and public policy levels.
 Through environmental management, behavior change is encouraged by promoting positive behaviors and discouraging high-risk behaviors.
 Interventions for change can include environmental change, intervention and treatment, education and awareness programming, and health protection.